UC Ready Business Continuity

 • Facilitation of conversations between campus leaders and dependency providers to determine effective solutions for risk remediation.

-UCR continuity plans proactively focus on mitigating potential impacts and how to stay operational during a disruption.
+UCR continuity plans proactively focus on mitigating potential impacts and maintaining operations during a disruption.
 Business Continuity Planning documents the actions and activities that a business function will execute to establish and sustain continuity of operations at an acceptable level within recovery objective(s) in the event of a disaster or significant business disruption.
 Plans are designed on an all-hazard approach focusing on four key loss scenarios:

 • Loss of Facility